Endodontics Treatment at Hillside Dental, Las Vegas

 Post/CrownIn instances of extensive damage, there is sometimes not sufficient tooth structure remaining to hold a crown.
 In such cases, a post can be inserted into the canal of the tooth, where it will lie comfortably.
 Around this post, a crown buildup is designed.
 This base structure securely holds your permanent crown.

 Dr. Lim has been extensively trained to provide restorative care.
-You don't have to let the fear of root canal therapy keep you from eliminating painful infection.
-We perform this procedure carefully and with great care.
+You do not have to let the fear of root canal therapy keep you from eliminating painful infection.
+We perform this procedure with great care.

 Contact Hillside Dental today for your dental check-up.